SagMCU/CommandHider/README.md

 # CommandHider
-A plugin to hide command suggestions and tab autocompletions
+A minecraft plugin to hide command suggestions and tab autocompletions.
+You can compile it using: mvn clean install

+Made with help from Grok 2 and ChatGPT.